MrkTheCoder/Data-Structures-In-CSharp/001Array/README.md

 # Array
-As you know, regular arrases in C# like `int[]` or `string[]` have static length.
-It means, when we defined their length, we cannot change it anymore!
+You can store multiple variables of the same type in an array data structure.
+Array's in C# have static length.
+It means, when we're instantiating an array, we should specify its length.
+After that, we cannot change it anymore!
+Also, an array can be  [single-dimensional](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/arrays/single-dimensional-arrays),  [multidimensional](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/arrays/multidimensional-arrays)  or  [jagged](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/arrays/jagged-arrays).
+(More Info: [Arrays - C# Programming Guide | Microsoft Docs](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/arrays/)
 &nbsp;

 &nbsp;

+## Array in C#
+Declare array in C# are like these:

+    int[] nums = new int[10];
+    var scores = new int[20];
+    var points = new [] {10, 5, 1, 16, 5}; // 'int' array with fixed 'Length' of '5'
+    var texts = new string[5];
+    var names = new [] {"A", "B"}; // 'String' array with fixed 'Length' of '2' var letters = new[] { 'A', 'B', 'C', 'D' }; // 'Char' array with fixed 'Length' of '4' var students = new Student[50];

+&nbsp;

+&nbsp;
 **What we will write here?**

-We will write an `Array` class step by step.
-It can hold integer numbers, while It does not have the fixed length problem of regular arrases.
+We will write an `Array` class step by step with dynamic length.
+It can hold integer numbers, while It does not have the fixed length problem like array's in C#.
 It means, if we insert items more than its predefined length, It will automatically expand to have more rooms.
-Let's have some fun and start to write this `Array` class from scratch!
+But under the hood, we're still using the same `int[]` fixed length array!!
+So!
+Let's start this project and see the magic of it!

 &nbsp;

 &nbsp;
 **Array Operations?**

-We will add these operations into our `Array`
+We will add these operations into our `Array` class:
 |Operation|Description|Time Complexity|
 |--|--|:--:|
 |Insert|Add an item to the array.|?|